-During hot summer days you can enjoy yourself on the many patios packed with umbrellas, flowers and people.There also a few coffee shops if you need that shot of caffeine to get you going.
+During hot summer days, you can enjoy yourself on the many patios packed with umbrellas, flowers and people.
+If you need that shot of caffeine, there are also a few coffee shops to get you going.

 Balzac’s serves fancy lattes and delicious snacks with a hipster vibe.
 It also has a stunning interior and a relaxing patio for people watching as you’re sipping on your coffee.
 For a quirkier experience, you can check out the Arena Coffee Bar located in the Sports Gallery.
 After all, coffee goes well with hockey.

 Have you been to the Distillery District?
+Let me know!
 Would you want to?
-Let me know!

 Planning your next trip?
 Check out the resources I use and start planning your perfect getaway today!